Eric

 All of these institutions of higher learning are in Chennai.
 In

-'15, Dr. Miller began a M.Sc. course of study in Psychology at the University
+2014, Dr Eric began a M.Sc. course of study in Psychology at the University

 of Madras.
-He is doing this in order
+He is helping to develop

-Miller enjoys the combination of teaching college students, leading
+Eric enjoys the combination of teaching college students, leading

 storytelling workshops (for parents, teachers, business-people,

-counsellors/therapists, etc).
-He enjoys facilitating and participating
+also enjoys facilitating and participating in storytelling-related

-in storytelling-related videoconferences involving training and performances
+videoconferences involving training and performances around the world, and is

-around the world, and is developing simultaneous translation systems for such
+developing simultaneous translation systems for such use.
+Dr

-Miller has settled in Chennai, where he and Magdalene Jeyarathnam (a Chennai
+Eric has settled in Chennai, where he and Magdalene Jeyarathnam (a Chennai

 native, and founder-director of the East West Center for Counselling